PFAS Health Effects

 • Filter your water.
 A reverse osmosis system certified under NSF/ANSI Standard 58 removes 90 to 99 percent of most PFAS.
 Install one at the kitchen tap used for drinking and cooking.

 • Reduce product exposure.
-Avoid non-stick cookware with worn coatings, stain-treated upholstery and carpets, and PFAS-containing food packaging where alternatives are available.
+Avoid non-stick cookware with worn coatings, stain-treated upholstery and carpets, and PFAS-containing food packaging where alternatives exist.

 • Talk to your doctor.
-If you live near a known PFAS contamination site or have had significant exposure through military service or occupational contact with AFFF, discuss PFAS-related health monitoring with your physician.
+If you live near a known PFAS contamination site or have had significant occupational exposure, discuss PFAS-related health monitoring with your physician.

 • Pregnant women and young children.
 Reducing exposure is most urgent during pregnancy and early childhood.
 Prioritize filtered water and avoid PFAS-containing products in the home during these periods.